cquirke/Communications_ENGR-Final_Project/README.md

 The course is designed to prepare students for careers in aerospace, automotive, defense, and energy industries while emphasizing interdisciplinary problem-solving and ethical, Christ-centered engineering practice.

+## Skills Demonstrated

+- Technical writing and engineering communication
+- Curriculum and course design
+- Engineering feasibility and budgeting
+- Survey analysis and data-driven decision making
+- Propulsion and aerospace domain knowledge
+- Professional documentation suitable for academic and industry review

+## Context

+This project was completed as part of **ENGR 270 – Technical Communications** and is included here as a **portfolio artifact** demonstrating my ability to communicate complex engineering ideas clearly, professionally, and persuasively.

+---

+**Author:** Collin Quirke
+**Institution:** Liberty University
+**Course:** ENGR 270 – Technical Communications
+**Time Frame** March - May 2025